dmamills/stylish/README.md

 When Stylish is invoked, it parses the provided styles and converts the object to CSS rules.
 Those rules are then appended to the generated stylesheet.
 The class name returned from the function can then be used on any DOM element.
 Stylish is completey framework agnostic.
-It'll even work without a framework.

 ## Dev